Raleigh Lake Project

 Plans for 2020

-For the reasons described above, ILC considers Raleigh Lake to be an extremely promising property.
+For the reasons described above, ILC considers Raleigh Lake to be a potentially extremely promising property.
 However it is in the nature of mining exploration that further validation is required to prove whether or not a deposit really is major, and until proven there is always a risk that it will not in fact be as promising as it may appear.
-To this end ILC intends carrying out further exploration to try to validate the potential of this prospect with the intention to drill a further 20 or more holes on the property as soon as funding becomes available.
+To this end ILC intends carrying out exploration in 2020 to try to validate the potential with the intention to drill a further 20 or more holes on the enlarged property, having conducted further magnetic surveys on the enlarged mineral claims in 2019.
+This is a key use of funds in a fundraising being carried out in 2020.